lukaszkorecki/taskmaster-v0/README.md

 - an internal `j.u.c ConcurrentLinkedQueue`
 - Postgres' `select ...
 FOR UPDATE SKIP LOCKED`

 When the job table is setup, there's a trigger added to send `NOTIFY` whenever a new record is inserted.
 Then Taskmaster sets up a listener to receive pings whenever inserts happen.
 These pings are sent over a `ConcurrentLinkedQueue` to a pool of threads, which pull all job payloads from the table via a transaction and ensure atomicity via `SELECT ...
 FOR ...
 SKIP LOCKED`.

+# Dependencies

+Taskmaster is built on top of:

+- `cheshire` (serialization for JSONB) + `next.jdbc` + `hikari-cp` (connection pool)  +  `hugsql`  (all of the queries) for the low level bits, most of it's wrapped by `nomnom/utility-belt.sql` to smooth out the edges
+- `clojure.tools.logging` for logs

 # Roadmap

 - [ ] non-deleting mode, where ackd jobs stay in the table, this is useful for reprocessing jobs or gathering some extra metrics
+- [ ] :bug: fix a bug where restarting consumers will pick up previously failed jobs
 - [ ] verify this actually works in production workloads
-- [ ] shed dependencies - atm it pulls in a lot of stuff from [EnjoyHQ's open source projects](https://github.com/nomnom-insights/) - this will make Component dependency truly optional
+- [ ] pluggable serialization (avro, simple text, etc)

 # Acknowledgments